 With the assistance of OneAmerica’s Human Resource team, sworn and civilian employees of IMPD, IFD, IEMS, Animal Care & Control (ACC) and other DPS staff developed a cutting edge curriculum and training program.
 This training provided effective, relevant and consistent supervisor/management training for frontline supervisors, which will empower them to motivate, evaluate, resolve conflicts, better communicate, manage change and plan for the future.

-The Frontline Supervisor Training provided new, cutting edge training in leadership and management to over 600 first responders from all DPS agencies.
+The Frontline Supervisor Training provided new, cutting edge training in leadership and management to over 600 first responders from all first responder agencies.
 This training was the first of its kinds to bring together supervisors from all agencies to receive uniform training.
-This ensured that supervisors throughout DPS would all be following the same protocols and procedures, but also developed important inter-agency relationships.
+This ensured that supervisors throughout public safety agencies would all be following the same protocols and procedures, but also developed important inter-agency relationships.

 Inspiring the next generation of IMPD officers

 With the generous support of the Indianapolis Foundation, a CICF affiliate, IPSF and IMPD re-launched the IMPD Cadet program in 2017.
 Prior to this time, IMPD did not have a consistent pipeline nor any opportunities to engage youth between the ages of 18 and 21 - the age when an individual is able to apply to be a police officer.
 The Cadet program fills this crucial gap, thus helping to reduce the loss of qualified candidates, especially amongst under-represented communities.